DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Additional Experimental Results

 We provide additional quantitative comparisons for \methodname on part-level generation as shown in \cref{tab:global-code-comp-full}.
 Specifically, we include two state-of-the-art mesh-based generative networks SPAGHETTI~\cite{spaghetti} and Neural Wavelets~\cite{wavelet}.
 As shown, although these methods require 3D mesh supervision, our approach is able to achieve better part-level generative scores compared to these works.
 Additionally, we also compare with SP-GAN~\cite{li2021sp}, which is a GAN-based point cloud generative network.
 We also note that unlike the other point cloud baselines, SP-GAN does not allow for encoding of an existing shape, making shape editing non-trivial if not infeasible.
 We used pre-trained weights for the three networks and follow the same evaluation procedure as for the other baselines.

-\subsubsection{Autoencoding}
+\subsection{Autoencoding}

 We report autoencoding performance of \methodname in \cref{tab:scoe-recon-full} compared to DPM~\cite{dpm} and ShapeGF~\cite{ShapeGF}.
 We further modify the two baselines to model part latents by also encoding each segmented part.
-We also report their reconstruction score denoted by $\dagger$ superscript. \cref{fig:recon} shows the quantitative results.
+We also report their reconstruction score denoted by $\dagger$ superscript.
 We see that \methodname outperforms all baselines by a margin due to our novel cross diffusion network and generalized forward kernel.
 We also note that there is an increase in performance for both baselines with the additional part latent modification $\dagger$.
 We also report the reconstruction score for our model without the generalized forward kernel, marked as \textit{Ours}$^*$.
 Notice that there is a larger gap between our approach with and without the generalized forward kernel in the lamp category in which parts exhibit more complex geometrical and topological structures.
-We show qualitative comparisons in \cref{fig:recon} between the reconstruction of lamps with our generalized forward kernel and without it.
-We color points in the reconstructed shapes as a heat map based on their minimal distance to points on the ground truth shape.
-We note that our generalized forward kernel is able to model complex part geometry better than the vanilla kernel (see the cap on rows 1, 2, and 4 in the figure) because of the additional size and location prior information incorporated into the diffusion process.

-\subsubsection{Ablation on Part Stylizer}
+\subsection{Ablation on Part Stylizer}

 We replace the CNF in our part stylizer by directly using a standard Gaussian as the prior, \ie VAE. \cref{tab:ablation_part_stylizer} shows intra-part evaluation metrics comparing CNF with standard VAE.
 With the lower 1NNA and MMD-P, we note that CNF gives an overall better performance in capturing the part-style distribution than with vanilla VAE.
 We also observe that shapes generated with CNF are overall much clearer and with less noise than with VAE.
 This is because the prior flow relaxes the latent space regularization constraint by allowing the prior distribution to be transformed into a more complex distribution.
 For details of the prior flow, see Sec.~\ref{sec:priorflow}.